persist-lab02/persist-lab02.github.io/_pages/portfolio.md

 permalink: /portfolio/
 author_profile: true
 ---
+<font color="red" size ="4">Will change it appropriately after getting the information from Professor. </font>

 <p align="justify">
 I am interested in developing novel information extraction and fusion techniques using applied machine learning with applications in